koutmeridis/koutmeridis.github.io/index.md

 ---
 <img class="profile-picture" src="theo1.png">

 Dr Theodore Koutmeridis is a Senior Lecturer in Economics at the Adam Smith Business School at the University of Glasgow.
 He holds a PhD in Economics from Warwick University where he was an Onassis Scholar and a Royal Economic Society Junior Fellow.
 His research on inequality, poverty and crime has won various awards, such as the Sir Alec Cairncross Prize in Economics, the 1st Prize of the European Science Days Interdisciplinary Award, and has been featured in the media and in various symposia, such as his <a href="https://www.youtube.com/watch?v=wLvewC5f_dU">"Underground Economy"</a> TEDx talk and his <a href="https://www.youtube.com/watch?v=130ZuvspIC0">"Crime and Prices"</a> video.
 His work has been awarded grants for research, teaching, impact, engagement, and is funded via a £700,000 <a href="https://www.gla.ac.uk/research/az/accountability/">ESRC-DFID</a> grant for parental practices in Indian public schools.
 He is fully committed to outreach and impact, contributing to numerous consultations, policy reports and to a <a href="https://results2021.ref.ac.uk/impact/17430be1-20f5-4b8e-9860-955fdca1e6c5?page=1">REF impact case study</a>.
-He is affiliated with the Institute of Labor Economics IZA, the Advanced Research Centre ARC and Scotland Beyond Net Zero, while he was a Visiting Scholar with Principal’s Fellowship at Columbia University and at UC Berkeley.
-His work spans the conventional disciplinary, methodological and national boundaries with research conducted in India, USA, UK, Japan and Poland among others, and with teaching, research and engagement activities in Prague, Warsaw, Columbia and Berkeley.
+He is affiliated with the Institute of Labor Economics IZA, the Advanced Research Centre ARC and Scotland Beyond Net Zero, while he was a Visiting Scholar with Principal’s Fellowship at Columbia University.
+His work spans the conventional disciplinary, methodological and national boundaries with research conducted in India, USA, UK, Japan and Poland among others, and with teaching, research and/ or engagement activities in Prague, Warsaw, Columbia and UC Berkeley.
 He is the recipient of the <a href="https://www.gla.ac.uk/myglasgow/news/headline_517455_en.html?utm_medium=email&utm_source=newsletter&utm_campaign=http://www.gla.ac.uk/myglasgow/news/">British Academy Rising Star Award</a> and the <a href="https://www.youngacademyofscotland.org.uk/news/dr-theodore-koutmeridis-wins-rse-henry-duncan-medal/">RSE Henry Duncan Medal</a>, which according to the Royal Society of Edinburgh he was awarded ''for his outstanding work in the field of economics where he combines a clear mastery of the microeconomic methodology, a keen instinct for its empirical applications and a deep commitment to engagement activities.''

 <a href="https://results2021.ref.ac.uk/impact/17430be1-20f5-4b8e-9860-955fdca1e6c5?page=1">Impact Case Study - Increasing financial recoveries for NHS using behavioural economics insights</a>